 Please click the following link to find out more about qualification requirements for this course

 If shortlisted, applicants will be invited to an Admissions Day at UEA, giving you the opportunity to visit the teaching facilities and meet the staff and other applicants on the day.
 Social work is about collaborative working, meaning we work as part of a team with colleagues from a local authority partner agency.
 You will be involved in a number of activities, including meeting students already on our programme and you will have opportunities to speak to staff and have any questions answered that you might have about studying on our programme at UEA.

 Institutions Own Test (IOT)

-On receipt of an application and on completion of initial screening.
-Applicants will be asked to write a 800-1000 word essay.
+On receipt of an application and initial screening, applicants will be asked for: • An 800–1000-word essay.
 Details will be provided.
-We also require a Declaration of Suitability to be completed.

 English language requirements

 |IELTS (Academic)||7||IELTS score of 7.0 overall with minimum of 6.5 in each component|

 We welcome applications from students from all academic backgrounds.
 We require evidence of proficiency in English (including speaking, listening, reading and writing).
 We will also accept a number of other English language qualifications.
 Please check our website for details.

 There is no data available for this course.
 For further information visit the Discover Uni website.

 Fees and funding